-Keep in mind that a lawyer can’t actually tell you how long your truck accident claim will take, as that will depend on the specific circumstances of your accident and injuries.
+Keep in mind that a commercial truck accident lawyer can’t actually tell you how long your truck accident claim will take, as it will depend on the specific circumstances of your accident and injuries.

-You want to have some idea of a timeline, though, so feel free to ask, but remember that an attorney can only offer an estimate regarding the length of time that your case will take and whether you will succeed.
+You want to have some idea of a timeline, though, so feel free to ask, but remember that a commercial truck accident attorney can only offer an estimate regarding the length of time that your case will take and whether you will succeed.

 A seasoned commercial truck accident attorney will help you calculate your losses and determine how much compensation to pursue.
-Nothing is a guarantee, but a good lawyer will help illustrate what he or she sees as the best path forward when it comes to pursuing damages.
+Nothing is guaranteed, but a good lawyer will tell you what they view as the best path forward when pursuing damages.

 Examples of the damages that you may recover after your accident include:

-- Previous and current medical expenses necessitated by the truck accident: You can pursue compensation for a wide range of medical expenses after a commercial truck accident.
-Medical expenses often include emergency transport, surgeries, rehabilitation, therapies, and equipment.
+- Previous and current medical expenses: You can pursue compensation for a wide range of medical expenses after a commercial truck accident.
+They often include emergency transport, surgeries, rehabilitation, therapies, and equipment.

 - Future medical expenses: You should also pursue future medical expenses in your claim, if applicable.
-Your attorney can tell you more about how this process works.
+Your commercial truck accident attorney can tell you more about how this process works.

-- Lost earning capacity: If someone’s tractor-trailer accident permanently changed his or her ability to earn an income in the future, he or she should pursue compensation to account for the lost earning capacity
+- Lost earning capacity: If someone’s tractor-trailer accident permanently changed their ability to earn an income in the future, they should pursue compensation to account for the lost earning capacity.

-- Lost wages: Some accidents cause a person to miss time from work and, thus, miss out on wages.
+- Lost wages: Some accidents cause a person to miss time from work and therefore lose out on wages.
 These lost wages are compensable following a crash.

-- Mental anguish: It is often difficult to recover from a tractor-trailer accident on a mental level.
-Mental anguish damages are meant to account for some of that process, even though no amount of money will completely repair the emotional damage that you’ve already suffered.
+- Mental anguish: It’s often difficult on a mental level to recover from a tractor-trailer accident.
+Mental anguish damages are meant to account for some of that process, even though no amount of money will completely repair the emotional damage that you’ve suffered.